Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 • untreated or poorly treated pain

-In 2024, the Center for Medicaid and Medicare Services (CMS) published guidelines that require non-pharmacologic interventions for sleep disturbances must be tried and documented before using sedatives or psychotropic medications in a person living with dementia (CMS, 2024).
+The Center for Medicaid and Medicare Services (CMS) now requires non-pharmacologic interventions for sleep disturbances be tried and documented before using sedatives or psychotropic medications in a person living with dementia (CMS, 2024).

 Benzodiazepine dependence has been associated with severe depression and anxiety and impaired cognitive and psychosocial function.
-In older adults, increased sensitivity to benzodiazepines can increase the risk of confusion, disorientation, and falls (Chavez-Mendoza, 2025).
+In older adults, increased sensitivity to benzodiazepines can increase the risk of confusion, disorientation, and falls.
+These adverse effects increase the complexity of treating clients living with dementia (Chavez-Mendoza, 2025).

 Recently, non-benzodiazepine hypnotics, commonly known as Z-drugs, have been suggested as effective alternatives due to their similar mechanism of action.
 They may improve sleep quality, lower dependency risks, and reduce adverse effects compared to benzodiazepines (Chavez-Mendoza, 2025).